Why is Only Half My RAM Usable?

 Check if your RAM is connected properly

-Check your RAM physically if it is connected properly on your motherboard’s DIMM slots.
+Before you blame your PC for only using half the RAM available, check your RAM physically if it is connected properly on your motherboard’s DIMM slots.
 Use a trial-and-error if you see that it is properly connected.

 This is to check if the RAM is faulty or not.
 Attach one RAM at a time and boot the PC up.